FuzzAnything/Hopper/README.md

 ctx test_use[$0] <- test_init
 // Add implicit context
 ctx test_use[*] <- test_init
-// Add optional context that prefered to use ctx test_use[$0] <- test_init ?
+// Add optional context that preferred to use ctx test_use[$0] <- test_init ?
 // Add forbidden context
 ctx test_use[$0] <- ! test_init